dullroar/ten-steps-to-linux-survival/Step02.md

 * **`rw-`** `= 2`^`2`^` + 2`^`1`^` + 0 = 6`
 * **`rwx`** `= 2`^`2`^` + 2`^`1`^` + 2`^`0`^` = 7`

 Now to use octal with `chmod`, we think of the overall result we want for a file.
 For example, if we want the `foo` file to be readable, writable and executable by both its owning user and group, and not accessible at all by anyone else, we could use:

-\drcap{chmod with lots of typing}
+\drcap{\texttt{chmod} with lots of typing}
 ```bash
 # chmod u+rwx,g+rwx,o- foo
 # ls -l